BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 Commands:
-  assertion   Work with the envelope's assertions compress    Compress the envelope or its subject decrypt     Decrypt the envelope's subject using the provided key digest      Print the envelope's digest elide       Elide a subset of elements encrypt     Encrypt the envelope's subject using the provided key extract     Extract the subject of the input envelope format      Print the envelope in textual format generate    Utilities to generate and convert various objects salt        Add random salt to the envelope sign        Sign the envelope subject with the provided private key base sskr        Sharded Secret Key Reconstruction (SSKR) subject     Create an envelope with the given subject uncompress  Uncompress the envelope or its subject verify      Verify a signature on the envelope using the provided public key base help        Print this message or the help of the given subcommand(s)
+  assertion   Work with the envelope's assertions attachment  Work with the envelope's attachments compress    Compress the envelope or its subject decrypt     Decrypt the envelope's subject using the provided key digest      Print the envelope's digest elide       Elide a subset of elements encrypt     Encrypt the envelope's subject using the provided key export      Import the given object to UR form extract     Extract the subject of the input envelope format      Print the envelope in textual format generate    Utilities to generate and convert various objects import      Import the given object to UR form info        Provide type and other information about the object proof       Work with inclusion proofs salt        Add random salt to the envelope sign        Sign the envelope subject with the provided signer(s) sskr        Sharded Secret Key Reconstruction (SSKR) subject     Create an envelope with the given subject uncompress  Uncompress the envelope or its subject verify      Verify a signature on the envelope using the provided verifiers help        Print this message or the help of the given subcommand(s)

 Options: